 Now, you combine:

-1.the word of mouth
+1. the word of mouth

-2.with the visual and verbal information
+2. with the visual and verbal information

-3.with their service.
+3. with their service.

 This is similar to how your product/service, your branding, and your marketing all work together.

-Back to our first image, envision:
+Back to our solar system image, envision:

 -The sun creating gravity.